zama-ai/tfhe-rs/tfhe/docs/fundamentals/serialization.md

-# Serialization/Deserialization
+# Serialization/deserialization

-As explained in the Introduction, most types are meant to be shared with the server that performs the computations.
+This document explains the `serialization` and `deserialization` features that are useful to send data to a server to perform the computations.

-The easiest way to send these data to a server is to use the `serialization` and `deserialization` features. `tfhe` uses the [serde](https://crates.io/crates/serde) framework.
-Serde's `Serialize` and `Deserialize` functions are implemented on TFHE's types.
+## Serialization/deserialization

+**TFHE-rs** uses the [Serde](https://crates.io/crates/serde) framework and implements Serde's `Serialize` and `Deserialize` traits.

-To serialize our data, a [data format](https://serde.rs/#data-formats) should be picked.
-Here, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is a binary format.
+To serialize the data, you need to choose a [data format](https://serde.rs/#data-formats).
+In the following example, we use [bincode](https://crates.io/crates/bincode) for its binary format.

+Here is a full example:

 ```toml
 # Cargo.toml